The Bear Says What About FirstEnergy Corp. (FE)?

 Looking at the revenue path, we saw last quarter’s top-line number come in at 2.52 billion in total revenues, which represents a y/y quarterly change of -0.24, and a sequential quarterly sales decline of 0.20%.

 That allows us to round out this picture with a look at valuations.
-Based on this data, and the forecasts we have at hand, the coming fiscal year looks to be headed toward 2.63 in total earnings per share.
-In terms of the median P/E ratio, we arrive at 29.72.
+Based on this data, and the forecasts we have at hand, the coming fiscal year looks to be headed toward Stocks in total earnings per share.
+In terms of the median P/E ratio, we arrive at 28.69.

 However, estimates are only guesses about the future.
 Both business and investment trends are more important to take into consideration.